ismith1024/Udacity-Disaster-Response-Data-Pipeleine/README.md

 ## Libraries and Installation <a name="installation"></a>

-The project uses the Flask web framework, whcih does not require any special installation.
+The project uses the Flask web framework, which does not require any special installation.

+Python packages:
-sqlalchemy
+ - sqlalchemy
-pandas
+ - pandas
-plotly
+ - plotly
-nltk
+ - nltk
-sklearn
+ - sklearn
+ - re

 ## Project Description<a name="motivation"></a>

 This project uses a dataset provided by FigureEight consisting of messages sent during various natural disasters.
 The purpose is to perform ETL operations, pipeline clean data to a SQL database, and provide a web dashboard that would be usable by disaster response agencies.

+There are two data pipelines, and a web pp to provide a data visualization dashboard.
+ - ETL Pipeline with data cleaning
+ - Machine learning pipeline with text tokenization, lemmatization, and classification by way of multi-output random forest classifier

+ The project also includes Jupyter notebooks that were used to optimize the classifier.

 ## Files <a name="files"></a>